qala-io/java-course/docs/programme/web-apps.md

 * Read about `acceptCount` configuration in Tomcat's [Http Connectors](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html)
 * Think about what value we should set for thread pool's options: max size and accept count?

-# Step 4 - App Server Memory Leaks
+# Step 4 - Memory Leaks

 * Read about the difference between daemon and non-daemon threads
 * Read about how threads spawn by your code can lead to memory leads in App Servers